The International Human Rights Art Movement

 • Youth Fellows: Support individual youth creators from around the world on a specific program of awareness raising and change-making for a year.

-• IHRAM Performs: Offer performances in NYC of an international collective of presenters, all offering beautiful and vulnerable work with social change at its core.
+• IHRAF Festival: Offer performances in NYC of an international collective of presenters, all offering beautiful and vulnerable work with social change at its core.

 But can art matter?